spessasus/SpessaSynth/README.md

 2. Put your file named `soundfont.sf2` into the `soundfonts` folder.
 (SoundFont selection coming soon)
 3. Double click the `start.bat`
 4. Enjoy!

+### Some notes about the implementation
+The program is divided into parts:
+- Soundfont2 parser - parses the soundfont file into an object readable by synth
+- MIDI file parser - parses the midi file into an object readable by sequencer
+- Sequencer - plays back the parsed MIDI file.
+Must be connected to a synthetizer.
+Can be connected to a renderer
+- Renderer - renders the waveforms of the channels and the falling notes.
+Must be connected to a synthetizer
+- Synthetizer - generates the sound using the given preset
+- UI classes - used for user interface, connect to their respective parts (eg. synth, sequencer, keyboard etc)